zio/zio/docs/guides/tutorials/encode-and-decode-json-data.md

 In this section we have covered the basics of JSON encoding and decoding.
 We have also seen how to create custom codecs for complex types.

-The complete working example of this tutorial is available on the `encode-decode-json` branch of our [ZIO Quickstart: Hello World](https://github.com/zio/zio-quickstart-hello-world/tree/encode-decode-json) quickstart on GitHub.
+All the source code associated with this article is available on the [ZIO Quickstart](http://github.com/zio/zio-quickstarts) on Github.